 The Mobility Fund (II) addresses broadband over cell phones.
 For the purposes of this project, “broadband” is defined as 5Mb data download 1Mb upload.

-What cell phones / handsets are acceptable to use for this project?
+What cell phones / handsets were acceptable to use for this project?

-Please note that ONLY the specific phone make and model by carrier included in the attached list (DA-18-582A2) will be accepted for use in this test.
-Test results captured on any handset other than those the carrier has specified will be rejected by the FCC.
+Only the specific phone make and model by carrier included in the attached list (DA-18-582A2) were accepted for use in this test.
+Test results captured on any handset other than those the carrier has specified were rejected by the FCC.